aleguma/tensorflow_dev_dl.ai_cert_specialization/1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning/README.md

-# Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
+# Course 1: Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning

-Course notes, materials and code for Course 1 of the DL.AI Specialization
+Course notes, materials and code for first course in the DL.AI Specialization:
+  Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning